-BPH Treatment in Dallas, TX
+BPH Specialist in Dallas and Plano, TX

 An enlarged prostate, also known as BPH, is one of the most common medical conditions men experience as they age.
 The occurrence of BPH increases as you age and 50%-60% of men in their 60's will have symptoms of BPH.
 After 70 that chance increases to 80%-90%.
 Chances are if men live a long and healthy life, they will develop symptoms of BPH.